Skip to main content

 • translation download/export back into your repo

-• optional source download back into files[].source with --include-sources
+• optional source download alongside translations with download translations --include-sources

 • branch-scoped upload and download with root branch: or --branch